lisaannyu/lifelogr/README.md

 For more information and examples, see `summary.pdf`.

-To download and use the package yourself, download and unzip `lifelogr_0.0.0.9000.tar.gz`.
+To use the package yourself, download `lifelogr`, or download and unzip `lifelogr_0.0.0.9000.tar.gz`.